daumiller/x6502/README.md

                       current state of the emulator
         EXT (0xFF):   stops the emulator and exits

-    Both of these are defined as macros in `stdlib/stdio.s'.
     To disable these extensions, compile with
     -DDISABLE_EXTENSIONS (right now, this can be done by adding that flag to the Makefile).

-I/O memory map:

-    There are only two I/O devices right now: a character input device and a character output device.
-Convenience constants and macros for all I/O devices are defined in `stdlib/stdio.s' for use in user programs.
-Add stdlib to your include path and then add `#include <stdio.s>' to your program to use these constants.

-    The character output device is mapped to FF00.
-Any character written to FF00 is immediately echoed to the terminal.

-    The character input device is mapped to FF01.
-When a character is available on standard in, an interrupt is raised and FF01 is set to the character that was received.
-Note that one character is delivered per interrupt; if the user types ``abc'', they will get three interrupts one after the other.

-    A commented example of how to use the I/O capabilities of x6502 is provided in sample_programs/echo.s.

 Reading the source